James Frith: Political career

 In the 2010 Bury Metropolitan Borough Council Election, Frith unsuccessfully stood as the Labour Party candidate for Elton ward against incumbent Conservative Michael Hankey.
 He successfully stood for Elton ward again in 2011, gaining the open seat from the Conservatives after disgraced incumbent Denise Bigg chose not to seek re-election.
 Frith became the first Labour councillor to represent the ward since 2002.

 Frith sat on the Licensing Committee during his four-year term as a Councillor, and opted to run for Parliament rather than seek re-election.

 After being selected as the Labour Party candidate in Bury North for the 2015 General Election, he was profiled by the Young Fabians during the 2015 General Election campaign for a pamphlet on prospective parliamentary candidates named 'Fifteen for 2015'.
 In the pamphlet, Frith said "I think [Blair] did more for ordinary people and families than any government since", but added New Labour “should have gone further and faster”.
 He lost to incumbent Conservative David Nuttall by 378 votes despite a swing to Labour.

-Frith contributed to the Fabian Society's book Never Again: Lessons from Labour's Key Seats after his election defeat, criticising the leadership's 'failure to build on Labour's excellent record on enterprise and skills in government by engaging properly with the business community'.
+Frith contributed to the Fabian Society's book Never Again: Lessons from Labour's Key Seats following his election defeat, criticising the leadership's 'failure to build on Labour's excellent record on enterprise and skills in government by engaging properly with the business community'.

 He was re-selected to stand as the Labour candidate for Bury North in the 2017 General Election, fending off a challenge from high-profile candidate Karen Danczuk.

 Parliamentary career

 Frith was elected as Member of Parliament for Bury North in 2017, defeating incumbent Conservative David Nuttall with a majority of 4,375.
 He made his maiden speech on 19 July 2017 during the debate on tuition fees.

-Frith was a member of the Education Select Committee from 2017 to 2019, and chaired the All Party Parliamentary Group for Hospice and End of Life Care.
-In May 2018, he was appointed as Parliamentary Private Secretary to John Healey MP, the Shadow Secretary of State for Housing.
+Frith was a member of the Education Select Committee from 2017 to 2019, and chaired the All-party parliamentary group for Hospice and End of Life Care.
+In May 2018, he was appointed as Parliamentary private secretary to John Healey, the Shadow Secretary of State for Housing.

 He edited a book entitled New Brooms, published by the Fabian Society in 2018, featuring a collection of essays on parliamentary reform written by several Labour MPs from the 2017 intake.

 In July 2019, Frith worked alongside UK Music to secure and lead a debate in Westminster Hall on the decline of music in education, during which he urged the government combat the crisis facing music in education.

 He lost his seat in the 2019 General Election to James Daly, Bury Council's Conservative Group Leader, by 105 votes and conceded after three recounts.
 Following his defeat, Frith described feeling a "a degree of release" from the weeks campaigning, but added he felt the impact of being "inches from winning".

-He was re-elected in the 2024 General Election to Bury North and sits on the Culture, Media, and Sport Select Committee.
+He was re-elected in the 2024 General Election to Bury North and was appointed Parliamentary Under-Secretary of State for Digital ID Government.
+In July 2026, he became Parliamentary Under-Secretary of State for Health Innovation.